 Venice looks like a living painting: its enchanted atmosphere is one of the best settings for a romantic holiday.
 Bring your sweetheart on gondola ride, where a gondoliere will guide you into the most beautiful and remote corners of this magical town.

-Rome has often been a source of inspiration for love, so why not spending Valentine’s day there?
-You will find a lot of romantic places to visit; having a dinner in a restaurant playing local music, or a ride on one of the many boats sailing the river Tevere, Tiber, are two perfect things to do on this day.
+Rome has often been a source of inspiration for love, so why not spend Valentine’s Day there?
+You will find a lot of romantic places to visit.
+Having dinner in a restaurant playing local music, or a ride on one of the many boats sailing the river Tevere, Tiber, are two perfect things to do on this day.

 Florence, too, is a perfect romantic scenario for all the sweethearts.
 A candlelit dinner at a restaurant near Ponte Vecchio and a stop in Piazzale Michelangelo, for an amazing view of the town, will transform the night into the perfect Valentine’s night.

-Verona is the quintessential lovers’ town and around this date the town organizes plenty of events.
-You can dine on the shore of Lake Garda, run the “Romeo and Juliet” half marathon, watch the “Opera in love – Romeo and Juliet” hosted in the Chiesetta di Santa Maria in Chiavica, see what are the new trends in weddings at the Verona Sposi fair.
-Plus, the town will be decorated in red and will host a themed market in Piazza dei Signori.
+Verona is the quintessential lovers’ town, and around this date, the town organizes plenty of events.
+You can dine on the shore of Lake Garda, run the “Romeo and Juliet” half-marathon, watch the “Opera in love – Romeo and Juliet” hosted in the Chiesetta di Santa Maria in Chiavica, see what are the new trends in weddings at the Verona Sposi fair.
+Plus, the town will decorate itself in red and host a themed market in Piazza dei Signori.

 Some Italian romantic trends

-Romanticism is an important aspect of people’s personality: some may have it, while others may lack it.
+Romanticism is an important aspect of people’s personalities: some may have it, while others may lack it.
 However, bars or restaurants’ suggestions and offers for Valentine’s can help even the least romantic among us.
 In the last few years, offering your lover breakfast at home with some flowers became a trend.
-A lot of people, especially men, would order breakfast at their sweetheart’s local bar (cafeteria), and have it delivered to her with a bunch of flowers or a single, long-stem red rose.
+A lot of people, especially men, would order breakfast at their sweetheart’s local bar (caffetteria), and have it delivered to her with a bunch of flowers or a single, long-stem red rose.
 Another idea, endorsed especially by restaurants, is renting a whole area for the couple, who will have dinner in a reserved and intimate place with waiters at their total service.
-Obviously, the cost of this is quite high, but it is certainly an unforgettable experience for those who can afford it!
+Obviously, the cost is quite high, but for those who can afford it, it is an unforgettable experience!

-Another wide-spreading habit is making one’s love public by newspaper adds, radio announcement or placards.
-Some like professing their love publicly, to show their sweetheart how much they care a bit outlandishly.
-Romantic dedication are written or announced together with the name of the addresser and the addressee.
+Another wide-spreading habit is making one’s love public through newspaper ads, radio announcements, or placards.
+Some like professing their love publicly, to show their sweetheart how much they care, a bit outlandishly.
+In addition, people write or announce romantic dedications along with the name of the sender and the recipient.

-On Valetine’s day, romanticism is in the air: choose the idea you like the most or simply be inspired by love and imagination and make your own romantic creation.
+On Valentine’s Day in Italy, romanticism is in the air: choose the idea you like the most or simply be inspired by love and imagination and make your own romantic creation.